Practical-DevOps-GitHub/fundamentals-github-task-vfediai/README.md

 6. Add deploy key with name `DEPLOY_KEY` to your repository.

-7. Create discord server and add notification when PR was created!
+7. Create discord server and add notification when PR was created.

 8. For github actions:
 - create PAT (Personal Access Token) with **Full control of private repositories** and **Full control of orgs and teams, read and write org projects**